IELuomus/extractiontool/docs/etie_documentation.md

 ## Run the app locally

-1. Run `python manage.py runsslserver`
+1. Run `python manage.py runsslserver`.
+The sslserver is required by the Orcid login (see below).
 1. Open browser at https://127.0.0.1:8000.
 Disregard the warning about a missing certificate and find the proper way to bypass this, depending on your browser